araobp/pic-mcu/TWELITE.md

 ```

-In this method, the slave node application on PIC16F1 sends only 1 byte info to the master node over TWELITE every 100msec.
+In this method, the slave node application on PIC16F1 sends only 1 byte info to the master node over TWELITE.

 ```